-If at any time in the review process a concern is identified related to the present or impending danger determination or the sufficiency of the present or impending danger safety plan, a Request for Action is generated by the CCSPE assigned to timely address and resolve the child safety concerns.
+If at any time in the review process a child safety or significant concern is identified related to the present or impending danger determination or the sufficiency of the present or impending danger safety plan, a Request for Action is generated by the CCSPE assigned to timely address and resolve the concern.
 Any additional follow up action needed is also discussed and agreed upon.